tremor-rs/tremor-www/docs/guides/basics.md

 ### Defining our pipeline

-We've been using the `troy::pipelines::passthrough` pipeline in the last step.
+We've been using the `tremor::pipelines::passthrough` pipeline in the last step.
 It, as the name suggests, passes it through.
 So the first thing we need to do is replace this with our own.
 For simplicities sake, we'll start by replacing it with our pipeline.
 We will name this `main` as we will extend it to be more than a passthrough.

 To do this we create a new files named `lib/pipelines.tremor` and use this pipeline in our flow.